fbpx

 And why just Qualcomm, to outperform others too, there are some changes that Ericsson need to make.

-Other than conducting a deep prior art search and drafting better claims, one potential problem solver in the Ericsson’s scenario would be examining the patent examiner’s behavior during office actions.
-Based on the characteristics of different examiners, different steps could be taken which would improve the chances of getting a patent granted.
+Other than conducting a deep prior art search and drafting better claims, one potential problem solver in Ericsson’s scenario would be examining the patent examiner’s behavior during office actions.
+Based on the characteristics of different examiners, different steps could be taken that would improve the chances of getting a patent granted.

 Conclusion